 Account-based selling is a multi-touch, multi-channel strategy coordinated across the entire company to pursue a target number of high-value accounts.
 Generally, marketing and sales work together to close these accounts and customer success delivers a custom onboarding experience.
 Moving forward, account managers and marketers work collaboratively to upsell and cross-sell to these clients.
 Account-based sales require company-wide buy-in and collaboration between sales reps, marketers, people in customer success, finance, and product development as it aims to deliver a tightly integrated experience across departments during the whole buying process and also after the sale is made.

 Here is a comprehensive guide which covers all the necessary steps and checklist you need to cover for implementing account-based selling:

 When you are implementing an approach that requires resources and work from different departments, naturally the first important thing you worry about is internal alignment.
 Team orchestration is an essential part of establishing an effective ABS strategy.

 Account-based selling is neither a sales nor a marketing initiative - it’s a combined approach that requires cross-departmental collaboration.
-So it is important that sales and marketing teams work hand in hand and coordinate with each other for the account-based strategy to be successful.
+So it is important that sales and marketing teams work hand in hand for the strategy to be successful.

-- Operate under the same goals: If your sales and marketing teams are working toward separate goals, they are less likely to be engaged with one another and give them competing initiatives.
+- Operate under the same goals: If your sales and marketing teams are working toward separate goals, they are less likely to be engaged with one another.
 A common goal gives the two departments the motivation to work together.